 Don’t forget to also benefit from all the great marketing material that typically comes with stocking a brand.
 Once you have understood which brands will be highly sought after by your clients, let them know you are now a provider of their treatments and products, after all there is little point in taking such care over choosing brands, if you’re not then going to publicise this to generate more sales and bookings.
 When in discussion with your skincare brand, ensure you will be able to access hi-res images to promote your services, most brands will be more than happy to help you with this, as if you have success with their brand, they know you will be a repeat customer.

-At Diamond Designs we are a leading provider of salonwear to beauty professionals.
+At Diamond Designs, we are a leading provider of salonwear to beauty professionals.
 We love the beauty industry and love being able to offer support to all the unique beauty businesses.
 We provide a wide variety of beauty tunics and salon uniforms that add that extra finishing touch to any beauty business.
-You can browse our range here.